harshh06/Book-List/README.md

-Javascript based book listing website using DOM Manipulation and bootstrap for designin.
+Javascript based book listing website using DOM Manipulation and bootstrap for designing.